 The Human Library was developed in Copenhagen in the spring of 2000 as a project designed to build a positive framework for conversations that can challenge stereotypes and prejudices through dialogue.
 Since that time, hundreds of Human Library events have been held around the world.

-Find out more about the Human Library Project at http://humanlibrary.org.
+Curious?
+Learn more about the Human Library Project here: humanlibrary.org

-I've signed up to be a Book on October 29.
-What next?
+I've signed up to be a Book on November 2.
+What's next?

 1. Browse the Guidelines for Books and Conversation Starters.

 3. On November 2, sign onto Zoom using the link in your confirmation email.